 No event since has reached the extent of the November 1927 flood.
-However, the flooding that occurred as a result of Tropical Storm Irene in August 2011 caused a tremendous amount of damage across the state.
+However, the flooding that occurred as a result of Tropical Storm Irene in August 2011 and the July 2023 storms have caused a tremendous amount of damage across the state.
 Vermonters have become more aware of the potential of future floods and other disasters.
 Because of the state’s diverse geography, similar events are inevitable.
 The magnitude of future floods may vary, yet it will be important for both homeowners and municipalities to be prepared.
 Many Vermont floods have occurred with little notice.
 Narrow valleys easily funnel extensive amounts of floodwater into towns, destroying property.
 Floods in Vermont tend to occur quickly, receding within a matter of hours or days.

 - Have a preservation plan in place that is updated and reviewed annually along with other emergency plans.

 - Locate and identify historic districts and buildings located within your town.
 These resources can be of national, state, or local significance.

 - Identify high-risk, highly developed areas that are prone to disasters.
 Keep an updated inventory that can be easily accessed in the event of a flood.